omgswap/omgswap-v2-site/src/pages/docs/v1/01-frontend-integration/03-trade-tokens.md

 ---

 <Info>
-Uniswap V1, while still fully functional, is no longer under active development.
+OMGSwap V1, while still fully functional, is no longer under active development.
 Looking for <Link to='/docs/v2/'>V2 documentation</Link>?
 </Info>

-In Uniswap, there is a separate exchange contract for each ERC20 token.
+In OMGSwap, there is a separate exchange contract for each ERC20 token.
 These exchanges hold reserves of both ETH and their associated ERC20.
 Instead of waiting to be matched in an order-book, users can make trades against the reserves at any time.
 Reserves are pooled between a decentralized network of liquidity providers who collect fees on every trade.

 Pricing is automatic, based on the `x * y = k` market making formula which automatically adjusts prices based off the relative sizes of the two reserves and the size of the incoming trade.
 Since all tokens share ETH as a common pair, it is used as an intermediary asset for direct trading between any ERC20 ⇄ ERC20 pair.